starshev/Python-ML-DecisionTree-Predicting-Airline-Customer-Satisfaction/README.md

 Exploring the data and completing the cleaning process
 Building a decision tree model
 Tuning hyperparameters using GridSearchCV
-Evaluating a decision tree model using a confusion matrix and various other plots
+Evaluating a Decision Tree model using a confusion matrix and various other plots